< Back to News

 Cameron Love is an executive vice president of Hughes Marino, a global corporate real estate advisory firm that specializes in representing tenants and buyers.
 Contact Cameron at 1-844-662-6635 or cameron@hughesmarino.com to learn more.

-Kevin Brennan is an executive vice president of capital markets at Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
+Kevin Brennan is a managing director of corporate finance at Hughes Marino, a global corporate real estate advisory firm that specializes in representing tenants and buyers.
 Contact Kevin at 1-844-662-6635 or kevin@hughesmarino.com to learn more.

 hughes marino tips to prepare office to welcome team back after pandemic